Structured or free-form reflection

 Reflecting on experience (within Reflectors' Toolkit)

-Reflections often fall on a spectrum between structure and free-form
+Reflections often fall on a spectrum between structured and free-form

 Some people might prefer a lot of structure and, especially if you have never reflected before, using models to start can be helpful.
 Other people prefer just to start thinking and see where each tangent takes them.